lambdaBoost/MC6205-graphical-display/README.md

 Included in the package is an EEPROM which converts the serial inputs into text characters.
 This unfortunately mean the MC6205 is only capable of displaying text, but part 2 will see me re-wiring and adding a custom PCB to allow for full graphical display.

 ## Vehicle Loss Tracker
 To demo part 1, I'm using the device to provide live updates on Russian vehicle losses.
-I'm doing this because it's funny - tracking wrecked Soviet era vehicles on a Soviet era device.
 Data is from the excellent [Oryx loss tracker](https://www.oryxspioenkop.com/2022/02/attack-on-europe-documenting-equipment.html)

 Fortunately someone else did the hard work and wrote an arduino library [arduino library](https://github.com/holzachr/MS6205-arduino-library) to display text to the display, so all I needed to do was hook it up to the ESP32 (following the instructions from the linked repo).